No. 25 Washington State beats No. 12 Oregon 34-20

+"He is a very inspired player and I think inspires the rest of the units," said Washington State head coach Mike Leach on Minshew's late game-winning drive.
+"So, down the stretch, he does a good job inspiring and they draw from him some."

-Down 27-0 at the half, Oregon pulled to 27-20 on Adam Stack's 23-yard field goal with 6:38 left.
-The Cougars got a huge play on the next drive from Travell Harris when he stole a pass from Oregon's Jevon Holland for a 37-yard gain into Oregon territory.
+Down 27-0 at the half, Oregon pulled to 27-20 on Adam Stack's 23-yard field goal with 6:38 left and started to create restlessness for Washington State fans who had seen big leads disappear in the past.
+The Cougars got a huge play on the next drive from Travell Harris, when he stole a pass from Oregon's Jevon Holland for a 37-yard gain into Oregon territory.
 Minshew then hit Harris for 11 yards to convert fourth-and-6 and, two plays later, Minshew hit Patmon for the touchdown that finally put away the Ducks.

 Minshew had a pass intercepted by cornerback Deommodore Lenoir to start the game after driving deep into Oregon territory.
 Minshew and the Cougars then went on a tear, pulling away to the big halftime lead.